-1 2.
-An animal imported directly to a federally approved livestock import market under 2 appropriate documents required by the federal bureau.
-3 3.
-Feeder cattle imported directly to an approved import feedlot.
-4 4.
-An animal originating from an accredited tuberculosis-free state or nation, provided 5 that Wisconsin animals may be shipped to that state or nation without a prior tuberculosis test, 6 unless testing is required under s.
-ATCP 10.07(1)(b).
-7 5.
-An animal originating from an accredited tuberculosis-free herd if the animal is 8 accompanied by a certificate of veterinary inspection that includes the tuberculosis-free herd 9 certification number of the herd of origin and the date on which the herd of origin was last tested 10 for tuberculosis.
-11 6.
-Veal calves that qualify under par. (c).
-12 (c) Veal calves.
-Veal calves qualify for the exemption under par. (b)6. if all of the 13 following apply: 14 1.
-The veal calves are imported solely for feeding prior to slaughter.
-15 2.
-The veal calves are less than 30 days old on the import date.
-16 3.
-The veal calves are confined to the premises at which they are first received in this 17 state, until they are shipped to slaughter.
-18 4.
-The veal calves, when shipped to slaughter, are accompanied by a completed federal 19 bureau form VS 1-27 or by a department permit under s.
-ATCP 10.08(3).
-20 21 22 NOTE: Federal bureau form VS 1-27 must be completed by an accredited veterinarian, an authorized state animal health official or the federal bureau.
-22 23 (6) IMPORTS FROM TUBERCULOSIS MODIFIED ACCREDITED STATES. (a) Import 24 requirements.
-No person may import a bovine animal originating from a tuberculosis modified accredited state, other than a bovine animal imported directly to a slaughtering establishment for 1 slaughter, unless all of the following apply: 2 1.
+1 accredited state, other than a bovine animal imported directly to a slaughtering establishment for 2 slaughter, unless all of the following apply: 3 1.
 The animal is imported pursuant to an import permit under s.
 ATCP 10.07(2).
-3 2.
+4 2.
 The animal is accompanied by a valid certificate of veterinary inspection under par.
-4 (b).
-5 3.
-The animal originates from a herd that has tested negative on a whole herd 6 tuberculosis test, unless the animal is a veal calf that is exempt under par. (f).
-The whole herd 7 test shall be conducted within 12 months prior to the import date, and shall include every animal 8 in the herd that is at least 12 months old.
-9 4.
-The animal has tested negative on a tuberculosis test conducted within 60 days prior to 10 the import date.
-11 12 5.
+5 (b).
+6 3.
+The animal originates from a herd that has tested negative on a whole herd 7 tuberculosis test, unless the animal is a veal calf that is exempt under par. (f).
+The whole herd 8 test shall be conducted within 12 months prior to the import date, and shall include every animal 9 in the herd that is at least 12 months old.
+10 4.
+The animal has tested negative on a tuberculosis test conducted within 60 days prior to 11 the import date.
+12 5.
 The animal is not imported to an animal market.
-NOTE: USDA rules for interstate shipment of animals may specify a 13 different time period for tuberculosis testing prior to interstate 14 shipment.
+13 14 15 16 17 NOTE: USDA rules for interstate shipment of animals may specify a different time period for tuberculosis testing prior to interstate shipment.
 An importer must comply with USDA rules.
-However, 15 compliance with USDA rules does not excuse a violation of 16 subd.
-4. 17 18 19 (b) Certificate of veterinary inspection.
-A certificate of veterinary inspection under par. (a)2. shall include all of the following information: 20 1.
+However, compliance with USDA rules does not excuse a violation of subd.
+4. 18 19 (b) Certificate of veterinary inspection.
+A certificate of veterinary inspection under par.
+20 (a)2. shall include all of the following information: 21 1.
 The import permit number under s.
 ATCP 10.07(2).
-21 2.
+22 2.
 The negative whole herd tuberculosis test result, if any, required under par. (a)3.
-22 3.
+23 3.
 The individual test result required under par. (a)4.
-23 4.
+24 4.
 The official individual identification number of the imported animal.
-24 (c) Post-import testing.
-The owner of a bovine animal imported to this state from a 25 tuberculosis modified accredited state shall have the animal tested for tuberculosis not less than 26
+25 (c) Post-import testing.
+The owner of a bovine animal imported to this state from a 26 tuberculosis modified accredited state shall have the animal tested for tuberculosis not less than

 60 days nor more than 90 days after it is imported.
-This testing requirement does not apply to 1 any of the following: 2 1.
+This testing requirement does not apply to 1 any of the following: 2 3 1.
 Feeder cattle that are exempt under par. (e).
-3 2.
-Veal calves that are exempt under par. (f).
+2. Veal calves that are exempt under par. (f).
 4 (d) Post-import confinement.
 Bovine animals imported from a tuberculosis modified 5 accredited state may not be removed from the premises at which they are first received in this 6 state unless one of the following applies: 7 1.
 The animals test negative for tuberculosis under par. (c).
 8 2.
 The animals are shipped directly from the premises to a slaughtering establishment for 9 slaughter.
-10 3.
-The animals were imported directly to a show or exhibition in this state, and are 11 returned directly from that show or exhibition to their state of origin.
-12 (e) Feeder cattle; exemption from post-import testing.
-Paragraph (c) does not apply to 13 feeder cattle imported solely for feeding prior to slaughter if all of the following apply: 14 1.
-The feeder cattle are confined to the premises at which they are first received in this 15 state, until they are shipped to slaughter.
+10 113.
+The animals were imported directly to a show or exhibition in this state, and are returned directly from that show or exhibition to their state of origin.
+12 13 (e) Feeder cattle; exemption from post-import testing.
+Paragraph (c) does not apply to feeder cattle imported solely for feeding prior to slaughter if all of the following apply: 14 15 1.
+The feeder cattle are confined to the premises at which they are first received in this state, until they are shipped to slaughter.
 16 2.
-The feeder cattle, when shipped to slaughter, are accompanied by a completed federal 17 bureau form VS 1-27 or by a department permit under s.
+The feeder cattle, when shipped to slaughter, are accompanied by a completed federal 17 18 bureau form VS 1-27 or by a department permit under s.
 ATCP 10.08(3).
-18 19 NOTE: Federal bureau form VS 1-27 must be completed by an accredited veterinarian, an authorized state animal health official or the federal bureau.
+19 NOTE: Federal bureau form VS 1-27 must be completed by an accredited veterinarian, an authorized state animal health official or the federal bureau.
 20 21 (f) Veal calves; exemption from source herd testing and post-import testing.
-Paragraphs 22 (a)3. and (c) do not apply to veal calves imported solely for feeding prior to slaughter, if all of 23 the following apply: 24
+Paragraphs 22 23 (a)3. and (c) do not apply to veal calves imported solely for feeding prior to slaughter, if all of the following apply: 24